 The Tx Flag is set to 1 to indicate a Tx beam description or 0 to indicate an Rx beam description.

-The Start Beam Index field contains the index of the first Beam Descriptors.
-Since a single element can contain only 256 bytes, a single element can hold only 41 Beam Descriptor.
-To allow describing more beams, several Sensing Beam Description elements may be combined with each DMG Sensing Capabilities element, with the Start Beam Index indicating which of the beam descriptors are contained in each element.
 The indexing of the beams is separate for the Rx and Tx beams.

 The Beam Descriptor field has the structure in Figure 3.